-These big old potato wedges (Parmesan Oven Fries) have all the taste, texture, and deliciousness of fried fries – but without all the mess.
-Kids love ’em, Teens love ’em, and adults come running (just ask my friend Jyl, who I shared this recipe with over the summer).
+These big old potato wedges are what I like to call parmesan oven fries.
+They have all the taste, texture, and deliciousness of fried fries, but without all the mess.
+Kids love ’em, teens love ’em, and adults come running (just ask my friend Jyl, who I shared this recipe with over the summer).

 Mix up your parmesan, garlic powder, and salt in a shallow dish.

 Then set up a station with melted butter in a dish, topping mixture in a dish, and your potatoes along with a baking sheet that you’re going to cook them on.

 Dip each potato wedge in melted butter on all sides…

 Then roll the cut sides in the parmesan garlic mixture.